vvorld/getid-web-sdk/README.md

 for users to enter text information about themselves or/and upload (capture) ids and face photos.

 ## Getting started
 ### Requirements
 - node 10+
 - browsers: Chrome, Safari and FF latest
 ### Obtaining an API key
 In order to start using GetID SDK, you will need an API key and API url.
 You can get and set your key and url in your GetID Dashboard.
 ### Camera usage description
 The SDK uses the camera for capturing photos during verification.
 The app is responsible for describing the reason for using the camera.

-In order to use camera you need to first give permission in your browser notification.

 For better verification try to hold the document exactly within the frame while capturing photo.
 Do not place document in inverted alignment or at an angle.
 Please avoid too dark or bright lightning.
 In process of capturing selfie be sure that there is no more than one face in a photo.
 ## Installation
 - NPM style import
 ```sh